 - My upper eyelid was also sore by the end of the second day.
 It was sore because the threads holding the lower lid shut to the upper lid pulled on the center of my eyelid.
 You can imagine how delicate your upper eyelid is when something it tugging on it 24-7.
 Again, not painful, but a soreness that got stronger as each day went by.
 It felt like I’d been beaten up (or what I imagine it feels like to be beaten up).

 - I felt discomfort on my eyeball from the stitches.
 It felt like a piece of twine was running under my eyelids.
-This sensation apparently were the stitches holding the lower lid to the upper lid.
+This sensation apparently was the stitches holding the lower lid to the upper lid.
 Each time I moved my good eye, my sewn shut eye moved with it, of course.
 Over time it felt like a piece of rough twine was rubbing across my sewn shut eyeball.
 It was extremely irritating.
 No damage was done to my sewn shut eyeball, but I did wonder at the time what all that irritation was doing to my eyeball.

 Tips for When Your Eye Is Sewn Shut

 - Small bags of frozen peas will be your best friend.
 I bought a large bag of frozen peas and split it up into about 8 snack size zippered plastic bags.
 The peas molded comfortably to the contours of my eye socket.
 Please be sure to check with your physician before using ice packs on your surgical site.
-Using the ice packs reduced swelling (I really didn’t have much swelling) and made the soreness and irritation feel a better.
+Using the ice packs reduced swelling (I really didn’t have much swelling) and made the soreness and irritation feel better.
 I simply rotated my 8 bags of peas so that there was always a frozen bag ready to use.
 I can’t stress how much the frozen pea ice packs helped with the discomfort.

 - Keep both eyes closed as much as you can.
 Although I could certainly use my good eye to whatever I felt up to, I found it most comfortable to keep both eyes shut much of the time.